Registering with Disability Services for Student Life Purposes

 Dietary Accommodations and/or Meal Plan Exemptions Process

 For any student life (non-academic) request for accommodation due to a qualifying disability, the student should contact the Disability Services Coordinator in the Disability Services Office.

 Morningside’s dining services offer a wide variety of nutrition options capable of accommodating most dietary needs.
-The College may exempt a student from the required meal plan as an accommodation for a medical condition/allergy which rises to the level of a disability.
+The University may exempt a student from the required meal plan as an accommodation for a medical condition/allergy which rises to the level of a disability.
 [Note: Such meal plan exemptions are not granted for dietary choices.]

 To request a dietary accommodation or meal plan exemption follow this process:

 1. Complete the Student Form and deliver it to Beth Boettcher, Coordinator of Disability Services, located in Lewis Hall 120 by July 1 for fall requests and November 1st for spring requests.

-2. Request that a physician who is qualified to diagnose and treat your condition complete the Physician Form and send it to the College via:
+2. Request that a physician who is qualified to diagnose and treat your condition complete the Physician Form and send it to the University via:

 Mail: 1501 Morningside Avenue, Sioux City, IA, 51106